javicebri/API-and-Databases/README.md

     - Creates two data frames (people and planets)
     - Connects to localhost MySQL database
-    - Save the dataframes in the tables
+    - Saves the dataframes in the tables
     - HTTP status and error handling